SurniaUlula/wpsso-organization/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* None.
+	* Optimized the "Organization Schema Type" option with jQuery to load the selects as needed.
 * **Bugfixes**
 	* None.
 * **Developer Notes**
-	* Maintenance release for WPSSO Core v5.3.0.
+	* None.

 **Version 2.0.1 (2019/06/29)**